PhD Student Handbook

 5. PhD Comprehensive examination

-• Comprehensive exam is scheduled and completed; student must be in final semester of coursework or have completed coursework to take comprehensive examination
+• The comprehensive exam is scheduled and completed; student must be in the final semester of coursework or have completed coursework to take this exam

 • Student submits a Decker Comprehensive Examination Completion form (see Appendix B) to the Decker Graduate Programs Office